 Groundwater is not just for drinking - 40% of the wells drilled in Norway each year are used for the public water supply.
 Groundwater is also used for irrigation, in aquaculture, and increasingly for renewable energy production using heat pumps.
 Its heating capacity makes groundwater ideal for use as an energy source both for heating and for cooling of houses and industrial buildings.

 Does a landowner have rights to the groundwater under the surface, to be used as they wish?
 According to Water Resources Act, the landowner owns the groundwater underneath the surface, but their access to it is limited.
-Regulations and licensing obligations related to use of groundwater can be found in the Water Resource Act (NVE Facts No. 6 2002).
+Regulations and licensing obligations related to use of groundwater can be found in the Water Resource Act - NVE Facts No. 6 2002 (PDF).
 Landowners are free to extract water for their households, including livestock and irrigation of crops.
 For any water withdrawal that exceeds this, the landowner must apply to NVE for a license.
 Withdrawing water for domestic use may also be a matter of concern if nearby waterways is affected.
 The rate at which groundwater is withdrawn should not be faster than the rate it is replaced.